spersico/prisma-migration-migrator/README.md

     Now if you run `npx knex migrate:latest`, knex will run the migrations that were not run by prisma.

     **Congrats!
-You now have the power to run sorted, JS-powered migrations!**
+You now have the power to run Knex-powered migrations!**

-4. **Extra Step:** After running a migration from knex the first time, you need to add knex's migration history table to the prisma schema.
+4. **Extra Step:** After running a migration from knex for the first time, you need to add knex's migration history table to the prisma schema.
 This way, prisma will ignore the tables knex uses to track migration history.
 To do this, copy the following to your prisma schema:
     ```prisma
     model knex_migrations {
       @@ignore